 Certain medicines can help control symptoms.
 They include:

 Antinausea (also called antiemetic) medicines.
 These help ease nausea and vomiting.

 Sedatives.
 These help you relax and sleep during a vertigo attack.

 Attacks often cause nausea and vomiting.
 So these medicines may be given in the form of a rectal suppository.
 This helps makes sure that the medicine stays in your system even if you throw up.

 Other medicines help reduce inner ear swelling.
 Some improve hearing.
 Others add to symptom relief.
 If one might be right for you, your healthcare provider can tell you more about it and how it's used.

 Your healthcare provider may recommend a steroid injection in your middle ear.
 This can decrease or eliminate the vertigo episodes.
 This treatment has a small risk of leaving a permanent hole in the eardrum.

 Certain antibiotics shut down the balance portion of the inner ear.
-This can ease symptoms of vertigo.
+This can ease symptoms of vertigo but may raise the risk of hearing loss.
 The treatment is most often given in the healthcare provider’s office.
 It's done over a period of several weeks.
 Liquid antibiotic is injected directly into the middle ear.
 The effect of this treatment is permanent.
 Talk with your healthcare provider about its benefits and risks and whether it is right for you.